 - Pillard, Richard C., and James D. Weinrich.
 “Evidence of familial nature of male homosexuality.”
 Archives of General Psychiatry 43.8 (1986): 808-812.
 This family study of homosexual and heterosexual men indicates that gay men are four times more likely than their straight counterparts to have gay brothers.

-- Summary of Pedigree Studies: While it is often assumed that something “inherited” is always found in the chromosomes, that isn’t entirely true.
+- Summary of Pedigree Studies: While it is often assumed that something “inherited” is found only in the chromosomes, that isn’t entirely true.
 In the case of sexuality, the chromosomes do not exert their effect directly, but rather through different hormones each requiring many steps.
 Therefore, sexuality has many aspects that are likely inherited and occur prior to birth, but cannot be explained only by chromosomes.
 These studies explore the familial nature of homosexuality without attempting to pinpoint the cause.

 - Iemmola, Francesca, and Andrea Camperio Ciani.
 “New evidence of genetic factors influencing sexual orientation in men: Female fecundity increase in the maternal line.”
 Archives of sexual behavior 38.3 (2009): 393-399.
 This study is philosophically fascinating.
 It has long been questioned why the gay population doesn’t die out because of inability to reproduce in same-sex relationships.
 However, this study demonstrates that women in the maternal line of homosexual individuals (sisters, mothers, aunts, grandmothers, great-aunts, etc) are more fertile and have more children.
 This gives some explanation to the steady prevalence noted in homosexuality despite the decreased likelihood of bearing children.